bjkillen/CalculatorCodingChallenge/README.md

     * "git pull origin main" in Terminal at top level of project
     * **or**
     * In Visual Studio, Git -> Pull

+## Requirements
+* Requirements will be completed with the corresponding Pull Request number
+* Pull Requests are branched as "feature/requirement-#" andtitled as "Requirement #"